Sourdough Stuffing with Fennel

 Why You’ll Love this Sourdough Stuffing Recipe

-- Crusty sourdough bread makes the best stuffing for many reasons: it can absorb more broth and flavors, it’s sturdy enough to hold its own without getting soggy, it has more flavor than sandwich bread, and it has an array of textures from crunchy to soft.
+• Crusty sourdough bread makes the best stuffing for several reasons: it can absorb more broth and flavors, it’s sturdy enough to hold its own without getting soggy, it has more flavor than sandwich bread, and it offers a range of textures from crunchy to soft.

-- This stuffing is versatile enough to make with whatever type of broth/stock you have around, any of your favorite fresh or dried herbs, and you can bake it to the level of crispiness that you prefer.
+• This fennel stuffing is versatile enough to be made with whatever type of broth/stock you have on hand, along with any of your favorite fresh or dried herbs.
+You can also bake it to the level of crispiness that you prefer.

-- While it’s best served warm, this sourdough stuffing stores very well- both before and after baking.
-You can mix it ahead of time for your Thanksgiving preparations, store in the refrigerator, and bake on Thanksgiving day.
-Alternatively, you can bake it earlier in the day and simply reheat in the oven.
+• While it’s best served warm, this sourdough stuffing stores very well- both before and after baking.
+You can mix it ahead of time for your Thanksgiving preparations, store it in the refrigerator, and bake on Thanksgiving Day.
+Alternatively, you can bake it earlier in the day and simply reheat it in the oven.

-- For anyone that loves the tantalizing contrasts of soft, moist stuffing with crispy edges topping, this recipe is for you!
+• For anyone who loves the tantalizing contrasts of soft, moist stuffing with crispy edges, this recipe is for you!

-Otherwise, you’ll only need some basic cooking tools, such as a large mixing bowl and skillet.
+Otherwise, you’ll only need some basic cooking tools, such as a large mixing bowl and a skillet.

 Sourdough Bread:

-- If you don’t have sourdough, baguettes or another crusty French bread will work.
+• If you don’t have sourdough bread, sourdough baguettes or another crusty French bread will work.
 This recipe isn’t the time for sandwich bread, brioche, or a loaf with a strong flavor like Sourdough Anadama Bread.

-- Tear apart the stale bread for the best array of textures, instead of making bread cubes.
+• Tear apart the stale bread to achieve the best array of textures, rather than making bread cubes.

 Aromatics: